AdaCore/spark2014/docs/ug/spark_2014.rst

    procedure Add_To_Total (Incr : in Integer) with
      Global => (In_Out => Total);

+For protected subprograms, the protected object is considered as an implicit parameter of the subprogram:

+* it is an implicit parameter of mode ``in`` of a protected function; and
+* it is an implicit parameter of mode ``in out`` of a protected procedure or a protected entry.

 Data dependencies have no impact on compilation and the run-time behavior of a program.
 When a subprogram is analyzed with |GNATprove|, it checks that the implementation of the subprogram: